 Our business is substantially dependant on our ability to develop and launch simple diagnostic tests based on our molecular diagnostics platform for Alzheimer's disease, cancers and other conditions for which we are developing tests.
-We are committing significant research and development resources to the development of such diagnostic tests, and there is no guarantee that we will be able to successfully launch these or other diagnostic tests on anticipated timelines or at all.
+We are committing significant research and development resources to the development of such diagnostic tests on anticipated timelines or at all.
 We have limited experience in developing, manufacturing, selling, marketing or distributing tests based on the molecular diagnostic platform.
 If we are not able to successfully develop, market or sell diagnostic tests we develop for any reason, including the failure to obtain any required regulatory approvals, we will not generate any revenue from the sale of such tests.
-Even if we are able to develop effective diagnostic tests for sale in the marketplace, a number of factors could impact our ability to sell such tests or generate any significant revenue from the sale of such tests, including without limitation:
+Even if we are able to develop effective diagnostic tests or generate any significant revenue from the sale of such tests, including without limitation: